API Reference

 container_id: str

-Generic action functions require a specific parameter class called GenericActionParams.
+Make Request action functions require a specific parameter class called MakeRequestParams.
 You should use this class as-is, instead of overriding it.

 Parameters: